spereverde/demjson3/README.md

 ```

-Why use demjson?
+Why use demjson3?
 ================

-I wrote demjson before Python had any JSON support in its standard
+I wrote demjson3 before Python had any JSON support in its standard
 library.
 If all you need is to be able to read or write JSON data,
 then you may wish to just use what's built into Python.

-However demjson is extremely feature rich and is quite useful in
+However demjson3 is extremely feature rich and is quite useful in
 certain applications.
 It is especially good at error checking
 JSON data and for being able to parse more of the JavaScript syntax
 than is permitted by strict JSON.

-A few advantages of demjson are:
+A few advantages of demjson3 are:

- * It works in old Python versions that don't have JSON built in;

  * It generally has better error handling and "lint" checking capabilities;